Lua Extensions

 mode: none # Disable English frequency reductionSelect Character from Word (select_character)

-[: Select the first character of the word]: Select the last character of the word
+[: Commit the first character of the candidate word]: Commit the last character of the candidate word

 Changing Selection Keys